Skip to main content

 Insulin resistance, a condition where cells become less responsive to the hormone insulin, is a precursor to type 2 diabetes and a major risk factor for cardiovascular disease.
 Testosterone plays a beneficial role in maintaining insulin sensitivity.
 It helps muscle cells take up glucose from the blood more effectively for energy, reducing the burden on the pancreas to produce excess insulin.

-Studies have demonstrated that physiological testosterone replacement in androgen-deficient women can improve and reduce fasting insulin levels.
+Studies have demonstrated that physiological testosterone replacement in androgen-deficient women can improve insulin sensitivity and reduce fasting insulin levels.
 By improving how your body manages blood sugar, testosterone optimization contributes to metabolic health, which is inextricably linked to cardiovascular well-being.

 Clinical Protocols for Female Testosterone Optimization